You will need access to an arc welder and some flat metal bar for this project. But if you take your time it is a fun

 - 2x 180mm long flat bar and 2x 350mm flat bar.
 I used 1 inch wide-angle and 2-inch wide flat bar

 - 1x 340mm long flat bar for the bottom

 You don’t have to have the exact size of metal bar/angle it’s just what I could get my hands on.

 The flat bar is cut to size just short of 350mm and just short of 180mm.

-The metal I got from a metal fabrication shop, they were offcuts for free, I just asked to go through their bin they were cool.
+The metal I got from a metal fabrication shop, was offcuts for free, I just asked to go through their bin they were cool.

 Build Jerry Can Holder Instructions:

 Once the angle iron base was cut, I pushed it together and made sure the Jerry Can fits in.
 You can then tack weld, and add the uprights.
-Tack weld some more and make sure the Jerry fuel can fits.
+Tack weld some more and make sure the Jerry fuel can fit.
 Then add top rails and make sure it can fit again.
 Measure 2x cut once.

 Weld in the bottom support, and tack weld, make sure Fuel can fit.
 I used a G clamp to hold together while tacking.

 Fully weld up all seams.
 Use an angle grinder to tidy up any splatter and sloppy welding that may happen.
-I had some old trailer clamps so welded them up as well, hit with cold galvanized paint and all good to go.
+I had some old trailer clamps so welded them up as well, hit them with cold galvanized paint, and all good to go.

 Lockable Jerry Can:

 Next job is to make the Jerry cans lockable.
 Not sure which way to go either chain and lock or just a simple fold-over metal bar lock.
 Similar to the Smittybilt lockable Jerry Gas Can Holder sold at Amazon.
 Which has very good reviews.

 Painting Fuel Can Holder: